10 Things You Never Knew About Amelia Earhart

 She may actually have survived her final flight

-Tragically, Amelia Earhart's fame is bolstered by her mysterious disappearance in 1937.
+Tragically, Amelia Earhart’s fame is bolstered by her mysterious disappearance in 1937.
 Accompanied by her navigator, Fred Noonan, she set out to fly around the entire world.
 But on July 2, after the pair set out on the final leg of their trip, which would take them across the southern Pacific Ocean, the plane simply vanished.
 Though the government conducted a massive search—the most expensive of its kind at the time—no trace of them or their plane was ever found.
 This, of course, led many people to theorize that she had actually survived.
 In July 2017, a mysterious photo was discovered, appearing to show Earhart and Noonan on the Japanese-controlled island of Saipan, that seemed to prove those theorists true.
-However, the photo has no date, and its legitimacy has been seriously questioned.
-Learn more about the photo and what it might mean.
+However, the photo has no date, and its legitimacy has been seriously questioned, just like these other conspiracy theories still floating around about Amelia Earhart’s disappearance.

 There’s a record-setting pilot named Amelia Earhart flying today

 How’s this for poetic justice?
 In 2014, another woman named Amelia Earhart—yes, that’s her real name—became the youngest woman to fly around the world in a single-engine plane.
 She felt that considering her name and her similar passion for flying, she almost had a duty to do what her namesake couldn’t.
 “By recreating and symbolically completing her flight around the world, I hope to develop an even deeper connection to my namesake,” this Amelia Earhart claimed.
 We think her predecessor would be proud for sure—not to mention amazed by such an incredible historical coincidence!